 - Certified Nurse Midwife (CNM)—Take on a role in which you offer primary healthcare services to expectant and new mothers, as well as to newborn babies.
 By becoming an RN and completing an accredited midwifery program, you can become certified by the American College of Nurse Midwives (ACNM).
 Achieving this certification authorizes you to offer prenatal and postpartum care in a variety of medical settings, as well as to deliver babies in hospitals.
-CNMs in Texas earn an annual salary of $85,900, on average, and the top earners make $121,360 or higher.1
+CNMs in Texas earn an annual salary of $85,903, on average, and the top earners make $121,355 or higher.2

 - Certified Registered Nurse Anesthetist (CRNA)—Assume a critical role in the field of anesthesia in which you are responsible for preparing and evaluating anesthesia patients, administering anesthesia, and providing post-anesthesia care.
 Along with achieving your RN designation and completing an accredited CRNA program, you will need at least one year's experience working in an acute care setting prior to taking the national certification exam.
-CRNAs earn an average annual salary of $158,510 and the highest earners make $205,860 or more.1
+CRNAs earn an average annual salary of $158,506 and the highest earners make $205,863 or more.2

 - Nurse Practitioner (NP)—Provide advanced healthcare services that are more in line with those of a doctor than an RN.
 Considered one of the top positions within the nursing field, a nurse practitioner can evaluate, diagnose, and treat patients, as well as prescribe medications.
 You will need to complete an accredited graduate program in a specialty area like family, geriatric, or pediatric care.
-And prior to applying for your license, you will have to complete a set amount of hours of practice within your specialty area.
-NPs in Texas earn $111,060 a year, on average, and the top earners make $151,720 or higher.1
+And prior to applying for your license, you will have to complete a set number of hours of practice within your specialty area.
+NPs in Texas earn $111,059 a year, on average, and the top earners make $151,717 or higher.2

 In addition to advanced practice certifications, you could also pursue teaching opportunities.
 Since nursing instructors are made up of a similar demographic to that of the nursing workforce, many instructors are also nearing retirement.
-In fact, nursing instructor positions are expected to grow in number by 41.6 percent between 2012 and 2022.
-That amounts to an average of 230 positions opening up every year.2 Nursing instructors in Texas earn an annual average salary of $71,780, and the highest earners make $110,420 or more.1
+In fact, nursing instructor positions are expected to grow in number by 30 percent between 2016 and 2026.
+That amounts to an average of 543 positions opening up every year.2 Nursing instructors in Texas earn an annual average salary of $71,778, and the highest earners make $110,411 or more.2

 Open Yourself Up to a World Full of Exciting Opportunities

 If you are feeling excited about expanding your career potential, then act on that feeling today.
-Find out which nursing schools in Texas are offering programs near you by entering your zip code below.
-Prepare to brighten your future in ways that you have never imagined!
+Find out which nursing schools in Texas are offering programs near you by entering your zip code below!

-4 Texas Department of State Health Services (DSHS), website last visited on June 21, 2016.
+5 Texas Department of State Health Services (DSHS), Nursing Workforce in Texas - 2015: Demographics and Trends, website last visited on January 22, 2020.